Dataset optimization and caching

 Dataset optimizations

-• If the dataset result size is small (less than 64K rows), the dataset result is pulled to the client, and visualization-specific filtering and aggregation are performed on the client.
+If the dataset result size is small (less than or equal to 100K rows or 100MB, whichever is smaller), the dataset result is pulled to the client, and visualization-specific filtering and aggregation are performed in the browser.
 Filtering and aggregating data for small datasets is very fast, and ensuring that your dataset is small can help you optimize dashboard performance.
 With small datasets, only the dataset query appears in the query history.

 Caching and data freshness